strongloop/strongloop.com2/_posts/2019-05-01-building-online-game-with-loopback-4-pt1.md

 In this episode, we covered the how to create simple APIs.
 You can do the same to create a start point for your own project, for example, a student registration system which has a `student` model with properties like `studentId`, `name`, `major`, and `course`.

 On the other hand, you have the freedom to choose any database you want.
 LB4 supports most databases very well.
-[Here](https://loopback.io/doc/en/lb4/soap-calculator-tutorial-add-datasource.html) is a example that uses SOAP webservices as datasource.
+[Here](https://loopback.io/doc/en/lb4/soap-calculator-tutorial-add-datasource.html) is an example that uses SOAP webservices as datasource.

 ### What's Next?